South Coast to Country Private Tour

 Next stop is Kiama and a trip to its famous blowhole.
 This natural rock formation routinely spouts sea water 20 metres into the air.
 This beautiful town is rich with seaside history and sports an impressive lighthouse dating from the 1880’s.

-Sit back and relax on one of the most scenic drives on the South Coast as you travel from the top of Cambewarra Mountain to the delightful Kangaroo Valley.
+Sit back and relax on one of the most scenic drives on the South Coast as you travel to the delightful Kangaroo Valley.
 Take in lush rainforest ferns and timbers, as well as outstanding views over the coastal plateau and ocean below.